 “I support the Reconciliation Fund out of a sense of responsibility, accountability, and obligation.
 As I have learned more about the failure of my settler predecessors to honour their treaty obligations, and about the damage of the residential school system, I’ve developed some appreciation of the past and continuing injustices that carry forward for both the Indigenous and settler descendants who call Canada home.”

 ~ Tony McQuail, CFSC Reconciliation Fund donor

+The CFSC Reconciliation Fund was established in 2017 in response to an individual Friend’s leading to contribute to reconciliation by donating a portion of his annual income to reconciliation initiatives.
 The purpose of the Fund is to support the grassroots, community-based efforts of Indigenous people in Canada who are working on cultural and language revitalization and other projects.

-2018 – Kontinonhstats—Mohawk Language Custodians Association (MLCA)
+Kontinonhstats—Mohawk Language Custodians Association (MLCA) (2018)

 This grant went towards research and curriculum development for Kanien’kéha language classes and cultural content.